-- wise harm or destroy animals, or any parts thereof, as part of their course of instruction. - b) Schools shall notify incoming pupils and their parents or guardians to assert the rights of their children to refuse to participate in those projects.
+- a) Public or nonpublic school pupils from kindergarten through grade twelve may refuse to dissect, vivisect, incubate, capture or otherwise harm or destroy animals, or any parts thereof, as of course instruction - b) Schools shall notify incoming pupils and their parents or guardians to assert the rights of their children to refuse to participate in those projects.
 Notice shall be given not less than three (3) weeks prior to the scheduled course exercise, which involves the use of animals. - c) A pupil who chooses to refrain from participation in or observation of a portion of a course of instruction in accordance with this section shall be offered an alternative education project of the purpose of providing the pupil an avenue for obtaining the factual knowledge, information or experience required by the course of study.
 If tests require harmful or destructive use of animals, pupils shall be offered alternative tests.
-A pupil shall not be discriminated against based upon his or her decision to exercise the right afforded that pupil by this section and lowering a grade because of pupil has chosen an alternative education project or test is strictly prohibited.
+A pupil shall not be discriminated against based upon his or her decision to exercise the right afforded that pupil by this section and lowering a grade because the pupil has chosen an alternative education project or test is strictly prohibited.